 The Indian Premier League (IPL) is the best and most competitive T20 cricket league in the world, inaugurated in 2008.
 Six different teams have been IPL winners from 2008 to 2019.
 Rajasthan Royals won the inaugural edition of IPL in 2008, under Shane Warne’s captaincy.
 Deccan Chargers (who were terminated by the BCCI in 2012) won the IPL in 2009, when the tournament was held in South Africa as the season clashed with the general elections in India.

-Chennai Super Kings were IPL winners for the first time in 2010, before becoming the first (and only team till now) to successfully defend the title when they won it in 2011, beating Royal Challengers Bangalore in the final at Chepauk.
+Chennai Super Kings were IPL winners for the first time in 2010, before becoming the first to successfully defend the title when they won it in 2011, beating Royal Challengers Bangalore in the final at Chepauk.
 They then lost three consecutive IPL finals in 2012, 2013 and 2015 and were then banned for two seasons (IPL 2016 and IPL 2017) due to their management’s involvement in the 2013 spot-fixing case.
 On their return from the ban in IPL 2018, they became the IPL champions for a third time, with Shane Watson making a match-defining, unbeaten 57-ball 117 against Sunrisers Hyderabad at the Wankhede Stadium.

 Kolkata Knight Riders, under Gautam Gambhir’s captaincy, won their maiden IPL title in 2012, with Manvinder Singh Bisla’s match-winning 89 in the Chepauk final leading the Shah Rukh Khan-owned franchise to the crown.
 They pulled off a similarly steep chase in the IPL 2014 final, on the occasion beating Kings XI Punjab by three wickets to become IPL winners for a second time.